halirutan/IntelliJ-Key-Promoter-X/README.md

 [User athiele](https://github.com/athiele/key-promoter-fork/commits/master)
-took the time to fork the original code, fix issues and provide a version that can be used on recent IDEA versions.
+took the time to fork the original code, fix issues and provide a version that can be used on more recent IDEA versions but stopped working on it a few years ago.

-The Key Promoter X logo bases on a mouse icon from [Zlatko Najdenovski](http://www.flaticon.com/authors/zlatko-najdenovski) found on [www.flaticon.com](http://www.flaticon.com/free-icon/mouse_181831).

 [logo-image]: http://i.imgur.com/p3u3ehU.png
 [doc-image]: http://i.stack.imgur.com/erf8e.png